np422/add-host-rb/Readme.md

-Then a call is made to the method ```extobj.do_whatever```, where an extension can do pretty much whatever it wants to do with the information about the newly added host.
+Then a call is made to the method ```extobj.do_whatever```, where an extension can do pretty much whatever it wants to do with the information about the newly added host it received previously toghether with .new( .. )

 I've included the extension that I actually use in the repo as an example.
 I didn't think the stuff i put in addhost_extension.rb was generic enough to include in the add-host command, but rather very specific to my personal use-case.

-The minimal_addhost_extension.rb can be used as starting point if you should wish to try to write one yourself.
+A minimal addhost extension ```my_cool_extension_class.rb``` is also included and can be used as starting point if you should wish to try to write an extension yourself.
 That file is also included inline below:

 ``` ruby